CATAN - Rise of the Inkas

 The strategic choices you face in CATAN are even more nuanced in Rise of the Inkas.
 As you approach the pinnacle of a tribe's development, your opponents look for ways to take advantage of your settlements in decline and try to take the best locations for their own!
 Deciding when to advance your tribe is something that you must carefully consider, for simply rushing to advance can put you in a compromised position as the resources you relied on can be claimed by your opponents.

 Many familiar CATAN rules are slightly altered to create a fresh CATAN experience.
-These include the Longest Road and Largest Band of Warriors.
+These include the Longest Trade Road and Mightiest Combat Arts.
 These objectives no longer grant simple victory points but instead offer a gameplay advantage.
 Each player may trade with the supply at a standard rate of 3:1.
 Additional commodities produced by the sea and jungle areas allow for additional access to needed resources via a set-collection trade method that is new to CATAN.

 Interview with Klaus and Benjamin Teuber